von Neumann Architecture

 }

-Understanding the difference between lvalue and rvalue comparison is an important part of writing programs.
 Comparing lvalues is extremely fast since just two addresses are compared.
 But lvalue comparison is only appropriate when identity is what matters.
-Comparing rvalues is more versatile, allowing two values in different cells to still be equal, but it's also more expensive since you'll need to compare all the bytes associated with the two values.
+Comparing rvalues is more versatile, allowing two values in different cells to still be equal, but it's also more expensive since we compare all the bytes associated with the two values.

 ← VariablesNaming Practices →